boabangf/GNN_RL_gene_trajectory_perturbation/README.md

   2) nonconvex:  Pure sigmoid + nonconvex antigentic Landscapew ith model distillation

-  3) multistage: Transition convex→nonconvex after switch_epoch + nonconvex  cytokines- antigentic Landscape with model distillation (To overcome local optima in  the antigentic Landscape Modeling)
+  3) multistage: Transition convex (use only 1st epoch)→nonconvex(i.e., rest of epochs) after switch_epoch + nonconvex  cytokines- antigentic Landscape with model distillation (To overcome local optima in  the antigentic Landscape Modeling)

 It trains the model (supervised), runs a PPO cytokine policy for the immune response, evaluates MSE, RMSE, MAE, R², Pearson, and saves a CSV "relu_comparison.csv